 Okay … So Maybe a Bit of Brainwashing, Too

-While wasting money on a so-called specialist in women’s divorce could be one outcome for your wife, she could also be led down a very odd avenue of righteous (wrongteous?) indignation, with a divorce lawyer making all sorts of bizarre accusations against you to see if something sticks.
+While wasting money on someone focusing on women’s divorce could be one outcome for your wife, she could also be led down a very odd avenue of righteous (wrongteous?) indignation, with a divorce lawyer making all sorts of bizarre accusations against you to see if something sticks.

 Lawyers concentrating on women’s divorce will promise several distinctions setting them apart from other attorneys: